 Chief Executive Officer Potential Salary

-According to the Bureau of Labor Statistics, chief executives nationwide earned an average annual salary of $178,400 as of May 2013.
+According to the Bureau of Labor Statistics, chief executives nationwide earned a median annual salary of $175,110 as of May 2015.
 In addition to base salary, CEOs often are compensated with stock options, performance bonuses and other benefits, such as expense allowances and company vehicles.

 An individual’s experience and education level will impact potential salary ranges and employment opportunities, as will the size and type of organization and the overall economic health of the specific industry.